Notes to Heidegger’s Aesthetics

 63. Heidegger already anticipates his 1935 thinking of the essential conflict of earth and world in 1929, when he adds: “The nothing does not merely serve as the counterpart of beings; rather, it originally belongs to their essential unfolding [a later note specifies: “the essential unfolding of being”] as such.”
 (P 91/GA9 115)

 64. This is true only for as long as the artwork “lives.”
-For Heidegger all artwork has a finite lifespan, since the preservation of the world of meaning it opens depends not only on its materiality but also on “preservers” who struggle to keep its world open.
-For a clear phenomenological development of Heidegger's view, see Wrathall 2006, pp. 71-87.
+For Heidegger all artwork has a finite lifespan, since the preservation of the world of meaning it opens depends not only on its materiality but also on “preservers” who struggle to keep its world open by living in its light and creatively and responsively disclosing its significance.
+For a clear phenomenological development of Heidegger’s view, see Wrathall 2006, pp. 71-87.

 66. The “earth” is Heidegger’s response to the problem that this move seems to make all creation ex nihilo, as we will see.